topfreegames/pitaya-bot/docs/features.md

 ## Serializers

-At the moment, Pitaya-Bot has support for only one type of message serializer for the messages sent to and from the client, the default serializer is the JSON serializer.
-In the future, it is intended to support Protobuf serializer as well.
+Pitaya-Bot supports both JSON and Protobuf serializers out of the box for the messages sent to and from the client, the default serializer is JSON.